 Feedback is even more important when working remotely, but also so much easier to forget.
 If managers don’t see their team everyday, feedback and coaching can be easily overlooked.
 Don’t assume no news is good news.

-Without being able to gauge the facial expressions and body language of employees, keeping track of employee engagement and creating a team environment requires feedback even more than ever.
+Without being able to gauge the facial expressions and body language of your team, creating an engaging team environment requires feedback even more than ever.
 Build a great feedback culture, even when your team is working across the globe, with these tips:

 1. Set up a standard time for 1-on-1s

 Have you ever wanted to ask your manager what they thought about your last project?
 You sat there typing, deleting, typing and then finally abandoning the idea and leaving it up to them to tell you if there's a problem.